Logo

 23.

-Bushrod Washington insisted the sale was justified by the economics of plantation management, insubordination of the slaves and likelihood that more would escape northward.
+Bushrod Washington insisted the sale was justified by the economics of plantation management, insubordination of the enslaved people, and the likelihood that more would escape northward.

 24.